manuelmeister/dm/docs/3-sets-relations-functions/index.md

 ### 3.5.3.
 Combinations of Posets and the Lexicographic Order

-::: info Definition 3.28 Direct Product{#definition-3-28}
+::: definition Definition 3.28 Direct Product{#definition-3-28}
 The *direct product* of posets $(A;⪯)$ and $(B; ⊑)$, denoted $(A;⪯) × (B; ⊑)$, is the set $A × B$ with the relation $≤$ (on $A × B$) defined by

 <center>